zouariste/EagleEye/README.md

 We've moved the properties settings to an external configuration server using the Spring Cloud Config package.
 To run the project:
-1. sh runO.sh to run the configuration server.
+1. sh run0.sh to run the configuration server.
 2. docker-compose up
 3. sh run.sh to run the spring microservices.
 4. python3 PythonServices/VisualizationService.py